Ma-Ko-Ko-Mo: Name

 There are only two pieces of documentary evidence of Miami men with names resembling the name Kokomo.
 The earliest attestation of the name comes from the Treaty at the Forks of the Wabash from 1834, on which a Miami man by the name of "Co-come-wah" is listed as a signatory.
 This individual has been traditionally identified by the Miami people as Kokomo himself.
-The only other piece of documentary evidence of Kokomo as a real Miami name is a single entry from the ledger of Francis Godfroy's Mississinewa River trading post dated to June 27, 1838 recording that an individual named "Koh Koh maw", accompanied by his unnamed wife, paid twelve dollars for a barrel of flour on that date.
+The only other piece of documentary evidence of Kokomo as a real Miami name is a single entry from the ledger of Francis Godfroy's Mississinewa River trading post dated to June 27, 1838, recording that an individual named "Koh Koh maw", accompanied by his unnamed wife, paid twelve dollars for a barrel of flour on that date.

 The meaning of the name Kokomo is unknown.
 Kiilhsoohkwa (lived 1810 – 1915), the granddaughter of the Miami chief Little Turtle and a monolingual speaker of the Miami language, stated that she was familiar with the name Kō-káhm-ah, but that she did not know what the name meant.
 During an interview with Jacob Dunn, an amateur linguist, Gabriel Godfroy (lived c.
 1830 – 1910), the youngest son of Francis Godfroy, related the name Kokomo to the Miami verb meaning 'to dive', but the words are not, in fact, linguistically related.

 Traditionally, the name has been said to be the Miami word for 'black walnut', but this is not the case.
 It has alternatively been interpreted as meaning 'he-bear' or 'she-bear' in Miami, but it does not actually resemble any of the known Miami words for 'bear' in the slightest.
 Another popular interpretation has claimed that it is the Miami word for 'old woman' or 'grandmother', but it is not either of these and it would make no sense for a man to have a name with either of these meanings.

 George Ironstrack, a citizen of the Miami Tribe of Oklahoma and the assistant director and program director of the Education and Outreach Office of the Myaamia Center at Miami University in Ohio, has warned against attempts to deduce the etymology of the name Kokomo, stating that while Kokomo was a historical figure, "The origin of the name 'Kokomo' is fuzzier and supported only by bad history."
-Francis Costa, a researcher at the Language Research Office at the Myaamia Center, states, "The fact that a fluent Miami speaker like Kiilhsoohkwa knew the person 'Kokomo' but had no idea what the name meant may well indicate that it's not even a Miami word."
+David Costa, a linguist at the Language Research Office at the Myaamia Center, states, "The fact that a fluent Miami speaker like Kiilhsoohkwa knew the person 'Kokomo' but had no idea what the name meant may well indicate that it's not even a Miami word."